zombienerd/no-as-a-bot/README.md

 This tiny Bot returns random, generic, creative, and sometimes hilarious rejection reasons — perfectly suited for any scenario: personal, professional, student life, dev life, or just because.
 Just use /no in the channel the bot has access to.

 Built for humans, excuses, and humor.
+/Yes and /Maybe commands now added by popular demand.

 ## 🛠️ Self-Hosting